Bush Morning Glory: Keeps its “Cool”

 How to Prune

 Bush morning glory rarely needs pruning.
-If you want to give it a light trim, do so in late spring when it’s done flowering.
+If you want to give it a light trim, do so in late spring after it’s done flowering.
 If it gets leggy during the summer, you can trim it in the fall.

 Prune your plant back to half its size every two to three years to rejuvenate it and manage its size.